lc512k/exercise-server-client/3_progressive/README.md

 Nothing is rendered for the client-rendered version of this site when JS is turned off in the browser.

-The server-rendered version works as expected with JS turned off, minus the enhancements.
+The server-rendered version works as expected with JS turned off, minus the enhancement.

 ##Client-rendered site